SIJOT/SIJOT-2.x/readme.md

 ## Security vurnabilities.

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at [Topairy@gmail.com](mailto:Topairy@gmail.com) All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within Laravel, please send an e-mail to Tim Joosten at [Topairy@gmail.com](mailto:Topairy@gmail.com) All security vulnerabilities will be promptly addressed.

 ## Versioning